 The widespread use of online digital world through web-based technologies and applications has been greatly facilitated over the past few years (Pelletier et al., 2020; Rukanova et al., 2020).
 The flexibility of global access and usage has led to the sudden growth of social networks and the emergence of a variety of digital and virtual activities offers a host of new opportunities and challenges to enrich this experience (De Freitas et al., 2010).
 On the other hand, the Covid-19 epidemic accelerated the need for a more realistic digital world, with the necessity for better places to live (Gene, 2020).
 In this way, digital world environment, as a futuristic evolution of the "new normal life", integrate and meet our real-life needs and activities with online experiences (Maturana et al., 2021).
 Given the scale of the impact of virtualization on our lives, architects must demonstrate their support for this digital environment revolution by accepting this challenge (Dokonal et al., 2021).
 People now live in a vast world that includes the coexistence of real world and digital world (Barhorst et al., 2021), therefore, in addition to the importance of designing real environments, online digital environments’ design has also attracted the attention of many designers (Clements-Croome, 2005; Hong et al., 2019).
 Although the digital world is shaped by the real world (Bartle, 2004), the nature of this environment is fundamentally different from the one in the real world (Bourdakis & Charitos, 1999); In such a way that all architectural elements are uniquely important in the design process of the virtual environments and can be purposeful and functional as well, which require extensive studies to identify the role of architectural design in the digital environment (Koutsabasis et al., 2012; Moneta, 2020).

 Social interactions (Leidner et al., 2018), e-learning (Salloum et al., 2019), and e-commerce (Bawack et al., 2022; Goraya et al., 2021; Yadav & Rahman, 2018) are among the most important and popular online activities and social networks, in the meantime, online shopping has gradually shifted from “a new method” to “a conventional one” (Zhang et al., 2017).
 Now, despite online shopping in the digital world and social networks, real stores still maintain their place in human lives and continue to have their physical and objective nature.
-Given that fact that shopping environment quality plays an important role in users’ preferences and influences their purchasing decision (Rastgar & Shahriari, 2018), the need to pay attention to the visual preferences of people in indoor and outdoor environments, has attracted the attention of researchers in recent years, and has also been widely used in architectural designing (Farboud & Shahhoseini, 2020; Mousavi Samimi & Shahhosseini, 2021).
-In this regard, the importance of designing digital shopping environments in order to increase customer preferences, has become more prominent.
+Given the fact that shopping environment quality plays an important role in users’ preferences and influences their purchasing decision (Rastgar & Shahriari, 2018), the need to pay attention to the visual preferences of people in indoor and outdoor environments, has attracted the attention of researchers in recent years, and has also been widely used in architectural designing (Farboud & Shahhoseini, 2020; Mousavi Samimi & Shahhosseini, 2021).
+In this regard, the importance of designing digital shopping environments in order to better align with or influence customer preferences, has become more prominent.
 One of the most widely used theories in the field of visual preferences is Kaplan's Information Processing Theory (Kaplan et al., 1989).
 Kaplan's preference matrix is a perceptual approach that evaluates landscape aesthetics and consists of four variables: "coherence", "complexity", "legibility" and "mystery" (Lee & Kozar, 2009; Shahhosseini et al., 2015) (Table 1).

 1.1 The impact of shopping environment on users’ preferences